 Two elements define classical education: a philosophy or world view and a pedagogical approach.

-At SLSW we believe that every educational system teaches an inherent set of values.
+At Shoreless Lake School Wisconsin we believe that every educational system teaches an inherent set of values.
 The school should instill values that are consistent with the ones received at home.
-We believe that standards of right and wrong exist in all subject areas; therefore, students should be taught to make judgements accordingly.
+We believe that standards of right and wrong exist in all subject areas; therefore, students should be taught to make judgement accordingly.
 We recognize the essential contribution of Western culture as preserved and shaped by the Catholic Church.
 It is that Western Catholic heritage that we must prepare our students to pass on to the next generation.

 At SLSW we strive to bring the young to their highest possible potential, therefore we hold to educational standards that have a clear record of success.
 Because human beings need to have integrated personalities, they should be taught in an integrated way.
 Students should learn beyond the subject; content, information is not the goal.
 The goal is wisdom.

 Why Latin matters

 When studying Latin, you study several subjects at the same time.